Darren Aronofsky's unrealized projects: RoboCop

-On July 9, 2008, The Hollywood Reporter reported that MGM was in talks with Aronofsky to direct the long time planned RoboCop remake that was first announced in 2005.
-Sixteen days later, it was announced during the San Diego Comic-Con International 2008 that Aronofsky would direct the film with David Self attached to write it, leaving the production of Paramount Pictures' The Fighter.
+On July 9, 2008, The Hollywood Reporter reported that MGM was in talks with Aronofsky to direct the long-planned RoboCop remake that was first announced in 2005.
+Sixteen days later, it was announced during San Diego Comic-Con in 2008 that Aronofsky would direct the film with David Self attached to write it, leaving the production of Paramount Pictures' The Fighter.
 On June 12, 2009, it was reported that the film would be released in 2011.
-However, in July 2009, during the San Diego Comic-Con, MGM reported that the project was slowing down due scheduling conflicts with Aronofsky.
+However, in July 2009, during San Diego Comic-Con, MGM reported that the project was slowing down due scheduling conflicts with Aronofsky.
 Finally, on March 2, 2011, it was reported by Internet Movie Database that Brazilian director José Padilha would direct the film instead of Aronofsky.
 The film was finally released in 2014 and directed by Padilha.

 Breaking the Bank

-On September 21, 2009, Darren Aronofsky was in talks to direct the Lee Murray biopic Breaking the Bank from a script by Kelly Williamson.
+On September 21, 2009, Aronofsky was in talks to direct the Lee Murray biopic Breaking the Bank from a script by Kelly Williamson.
 On May 4, 2012, Gareth Evans replaced Aronofsky as director and XYZ Films will produce and Universal Pictures as distribute the film.

 2010s

 Serena

-In February 2010, it was announced that Angelina Jolie would star in the film adaptation of Ron Rash’s Serena, with Aronofsky set to direct and Chris Kyles's script.
-However, both Jolie and Aronofsky dropped out, leading to Bradley Cooper and Jennifer Lawrence to star and Susanne Bier directed the adaptation.
+In February 2010, it was announced that Angelina Jolie would star in the film adaptation of Ron Rash’s Serena, with Aronofsky set to direct and Chris Kyles' script.
+However, both Jolie and Aronofsky dropped out, leading to Bradley Cooper and Jennifer Lawrence to star, and Susanne Bier directed the adaptation.